rocheparadox/archiveDeMathematicsPython/README.md

 # archiveDeMathematicsPython

-Code snippets of mathematical functions, theorems and algortihms in python
+Code snippets of mathematical functions, theorems and algorithms in python